Death of Hu Yaobang

 On April 8, 1989, Hu Yaobang, the former General Secretary of the Chinese Communist Party (CCP), was hospitalized in Beijing due to a sudden heart attack.
-He died at 7:53 a.m. on April 15 at the age of 74, and his death served as a catalyst for the 1989 Tiananmen Square protests and massacre.
+He died at 7:53 a.m. on April 15 at the age of 73.
+He was officially commemorated in accordance with the standards for the national leaders of the People's Republic of China, but his death also served as a catalyst for the 1989 Tiananmen Square student protests and subsequent massacre.

 Background

 During the Spring Festival of 1989, Hu left Beijing for a vacation in Hunan.
 There, he developed a common cold that led to cardiovascular disease.
 After emergency treatment, his condition stabilized, and he was later moved to Guangxi for rest.

 In early March, Hu, part of the Politburo of the Chinese Communist Party, returned to Beijing after attending the National People's Congress where he appeared noticeably thinner in public.

 Heart attack

 On the morning of April 8, around 10:00 a.m., General Secretary Zhao Ziyang chaired an expanded meeting of the Political Bureau at the Huairen Hall in Zhongnanhai.

-During the discussion on the draft of the "Decision on Education Issues by the Central Committee," Hu suddenly suffered a heart attack and raised his hand to request a break.
+During the discussion on the draft of the "Decision on Education Issues by the Central Committee", Hu suddenly suffered a heart attack and raised his hand to request a break.
 Zhao advised Hu to stabilize himself and immediately instructed the General Office of the Chinese Communist Party to find a doctor.
 Jiang Zemin, Shanghai Municipal Committee of the Chinese Communist Party, took out two pills, though it remains unclear if they were actually used.

 Soon after, Dr. Qian Yijian and Dr. Wang Minqing from Beijing Hospital arrived and diagnosed Hu with a myocardial infarction.
 By 2:00 p.m., Hu was transported to Beijing Hospital.
 Although he had passed the critical phase, his condition remained stable.

 On the morning of April 15, he woke up, defecated, ate watermelon, and asked the staff about "the situation outside."
 He was in pain and could not speak.
 A large area of blood vessels in his left chest ruptured, causing a large area of myocardial infarction.
 He died at 7:53 a.m. on that day.